xeroctl rerank & score

 --query <text>required |

-string | The search query to rank documents against. |
+string | Search query to rank documents against. |

 --endpoint <slug>required |